nbren12/personal-website/content/post/2021-version-pinning.md

 line utilities or shell scripts.
 For example, suppose part of your python software project needs to extract files from a tar archive.
 Since most of us are most familiar with the
-`tar` command line tool we would often start a script like this:
+`tar` command-line tool we would often start a script like this:
 ```
 import subprocess